Diabetes medication: Injectable glucagon-like peptide analogs and agonists

 These agents may also cause a decrease in gastric motility, responsible for the common side-effect of nausea, which tends to subside with time.

 Gastric inhibitory peptide analogs

 Dipeptidyl peptidase-4 inhibitors

-GLP-1 analogs resulted in weight loss and had more gastrointestinal side-effects, while in general dipeptidyl peptidase-4 (DPP-4) inhibitors were weight-neutral and increased risk for infection and headache, but both classes appear to present an alternative to other antidiabetic drugs.
+GLP-1 analogs resulted in weight loss and had more gastrointestinal side-effects, while in general dipeptidyl peptidase-4 (DPP-4) inhibitors were weight-neutral and are associated with increased risk for infection and headache.
+Both classes appear to present an alternative to other antidiabetic drugs.
 However, weight gain and/or hypoglycemia have been observed when dipeptidyl peptidase-4 inhibitors were used with sulfonylureas; effects on long-term health and morbidity rates are still unknown.

 DPP-4 inhibitors increase blood concentration of the incretin GLP-1 by inhibiting its degradation by DPP-4.